fevrok/laravel-translatable/README.md

 }
 ```

-Add `$translations_model` property and  give it your custom translations class.
+Add `$translations_model` property and  give it to the model you wanna customize,

 ```php
 use Illuminate\Database\Eloquent\Model;